HigherOrderCO/Bend/README.md

 ```

 You can also compile `Bend` to standalone C/CUDA files with `gen-c` and
 `gen-cu`, for maximum performance.
-But keep in mind our codegen is still on its
+But keep in mind our code gen is still on its
 infancy, and is nowhere as mature as SOTA compilers like GCC and GHC.

 ## Parallel Programming in Bend